philiphlundberg/FaceBlurAI/README.md

   - Audio (if kept): `w_audio_<blurred_filename>`

 ## Notes
-- Ensure that the YOLO model file (`yolov8n-face.pt`) is available in the same directory or provide the correct path in the script.
+- Ensure that the YOLO model file (`yolov8n-face.pt`) is available in the same directory or provide the correct path in the script or change to whatever model you choose.
 - Adjust the `desired_class` variable in the script to target different object classes for blurring.

 ## License